 There is a slight risk of infection for your baby when internal monitoring is done.

 Electronic fetal heart monitoring is done during pregnancy, labor, and delivery.
 It keeps track of the heart rate of your baby (fetus).
-It also checks the strength and length of the contractions of your uterus .
+It also checks the duration of the contractions of your uterus .
 The results are usually ready right away.

 Your baby's heart rate is 110 to 160 beats per minute.